Koredotcom/android-kore-sdk/README.md

 ---

-### Disconnect
+### Disconnect from Bot

-Call this to close the bot session:
+To terminate the bot session:

 ```java
 botClient.disconnect();